rcyl/rustacean/README.md

 bits that enables it to stop, or yield, its execution midway through and then resume from where it last yielded later on.

+## Size of generators
+The data structure used to back a generator’s state must be able to hold the combined state at any one yield point.
+If your async fn contains, say, a [u8; 8192], those 8KiB must be stored in the generator itself.
+The means the code can get quite large without any visible indicators. copying.
+In fact, you can usually identify when the size of your generator-based futures is affecting performance by looking for excessive amounts of time spent in the memcpy function in your application’s performance profiles.
+When you do find a particularly large future, you have two options: you can try to reduce the amount of local state the async functions need, or you can move the future to the heap (with Box::pin) so that moving the future just requires moving the pointer to it.
+The latter is by far the easiest way to go, but it also introduces an extra allocation and a pointer indirection.

 ## Pin
 Though Future makes use of Pin, Pin is not tied to the Future trait - you can use Pin for any self-refential data structure (ie, one that holds both data and